 The objective of this document is to provide a detailed description and a development manual for the set of software libraries (OSFI) that can be used during the development and deployment of the modules within an E2E Mission Performance simulator

-The intended readerships for this document are model developers and scientists that are in charge of integrate those models into the openSF.
+The intended readerships for this document are module developers and scientists that are in charge of integrating those modules into the openSF.

 This document is also useful to software engineers responsible of the testing stage.

 1.2.
 Scope